That’s the question: How to start exercising for beginners?

 1. It helps to lose and maintain weight

 The metabolism gets stimulated and become more active.
-Metabolism is the process that cause food to be used for energy and growth.
+Metabolism is the process that causes food to be used for energy and growth.
 The body needs a certain amount of energy to keep it functioning and alive depending on gender, age, body composition, activity level and health status.

 The simplest equation is: